How To Do Cash Flow Analysis For Your Business

 - Net cash flow

-You can create a cash flow statement by using Excel or Google Docs, but the easiest way to generate a statement of cash flows is by using accounting software.
+You can create a cash flow statement by using Excel or Google Sheets, but the easiest way to generate a statement of cash flows is by using accounting software.
 Most accounting software will do all of the hard work for you.
-Simply make sure your income and expenses are up-to-date, tell the software to run a cash flow statement, and voila!
+Simply make sure your income and expenses are up-to-date, tell the software to crunch the numbers, and voila!
 You have yourself a cash flow statement.